13.06 Maya UV Mapping

 When laying out your UVs, try to minimize distortion.
 This will help to ensure that the textures look good on the object.

-Basic Maya UV Mapping Guide
+Basic Maya UV Mapping Workflow

 Maya has a number of tools and features that make it easy to UV map your models.
 Here is a basic guide to UV mapping in Maya: